-These books can be purchased from most main christian booksellers.
+These books can be purchased from either the Cornerstone bookstall or from most main christian booksellers.

 Books by Peter Lewis